Item 15: Understand the borrow checker

 | mutable borrow later used by call

 The borrowing rules allow the compiler to make better decisions around aliasing: tracking when two different pointers may or may not refer to the same underlying item in memory.
-If the compiler can be sure (as in Rust) that the memory location pointed to by a collection of immutable references cannot be altered via an aliased mutable reference, then it can generate code that is:
+If the compiler can be sure (as in Rust) that the memory location pointed to by a collection of immutable references cannot be altered via an aliased mutable reference, then it can generate code that has the following advantages:

-• better optimized: values can be (e.g.) cached in registers, secure in the knowledge that the underlying memory contents will not change in the meanwhile
+• It's better optimized: Values can be, for example, cached in registers, secure in the knowledge that the underlying memory contents will not change in the meantime.

 Owner Operations

 One important consequence of the rules around the existence of references is that they also affect what operations can be performed by the owner of the item.
-To help understand this, consider operations involving the owner as though they make use of references along the way.
+One way to help understand this is to imagine that operations involving the owner are performed by creating and using references under the covers.

 let mut item = Item { contents: 42 };